AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 All in all, HC is one of the easiest valks to play in ER, and her gameplay doesn't involve anything complicated.
 The only thing of note to be mindful of is that she greatly values gather as it's better for her to be hitting every mob due to her AoE damage being pretty damn strong.

-> Boss to be Chosen: Hephaestus, then Aponia or Kosma
+> Boss to be Chosen: Andrius, then Aponia or Kosma

 !!! note
     While HC can take Kosma and deal with the hitcount phases the easiest, you can also instead take Aponia, but do keep in mind to manually end your Burst Mode before transition phases to save SP and ult again.